Zabooby/mpv-config/README.md

 <p align="center"><img width=100% src="https://user-images.githubusercontent.com/78969986/217888283-b72140a0-233f-444f-aeba-6b8562a2bc11.png" alt="mpv screenshot"></p>

 ## Overview
 Just my personal config files for use in [mpv](https://mpv.io/), a free (freedom & free beer), open-source, and cross-platform media player, aiming to get the highest quality and best viewing experience.
-Contains custom key bindings, a GUI menu, tuned profiles (for upscaling, downscaling and anime), multiple scripts & filters serving different functions and various shaders & scalers for animated and live action media (all specified below).
+Contains custom key bindings, a GUI menu, tuned profiles (for upscaling, downscaling, live action and anime), multiple scripts & filters serving different functions and various shaders & scalers for animated and live action media (all specified below).
 Suitable for both high and low end computers (with some tweaks).
 Note there will be a few files in the [script-opts](https://github.com/Zabooby/mpv-config/tree/main/portable_config/script-opts) folder, where you will have to change file paths to point to where the files exist on your pc (detailed in File Structure section).

 ## Scripts and Shaders
 - [uosc](https://github.com/darsain/uosc) - Adds a minimalist but highly customizable gui.